slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On planning and strategy

 <!--
+> *"What we anticipate seldom occurs; what we least expect generally happens."
+-- Benjamin Disraeli*
 > *"I have a simple philosophy: Fill what's empty.
 Empty what's full.
-Scratch where it itches." -- A. R. Longworth*
+Scratch where it itches."
-> *"To achieve great things, two things are needed; a plan, and not quite enough time." -- Leonard Bernstein*
-> *"A goal without a plan is just a wish."
--- Antoine de Saint Exupery*
-> *"A good plan today is better than a perfect plan tomorrow."
--- George S. Patton*
-> *"All human plans are subject to ruthless revision by Nature, or Fate, or whatever one preferred to call the powers behind the Universe."
--- Arthur C. Clarke*
-> *"By failing to prepare, you are preparing to fail."
+-- A.R.
+Longworth*
+> *"What you think is your problem is not your problem, your strategy is."
--- Benjamin Franklin*
+-- Dan Munro*
 > *"Give me six hours to chop down a tree and I will spend the first four sharpening the axe."
 -- Abraham Lincoln*
-> *"If you don't know where you are going, you'll end up someplace else."
--- Yogi Berra*
-> *"Plans are of little importance, but planning is essential."
--- Winston Churchill*
-> *"Pray to Allah, but tie your camel."
--- The Prophet Muhammed*
 > *"The time to repair the roof is when the sun is shining."
 -- John F. Kennedy*
-> *"To achieve great things, two things are needed; a plan, and not quite enough time."
--- Leonard Bernstein*

 - dig the well before you are thirsty. -- proverb
 - a dream written down with a date becomes a goal. a goal broken down into steps becomes a plan. a plan backed by action becomes reality.